readthedocs/readthedocs.org/docs/user/reference/cdn.rst

 ==========================================

 A CDN is used for making documentation pages *fast* for your users.
-This is done by caching the documentation page content in multiple data centers around the world, and then serving docs from the data center closest to the user.
+CDNs increase speed by caching documentation content in multiple data centers around the world, and then serving docs from the data center closest to the user.

 We support CDNs on both of our sites: